giespaepen/webpack-bump-plugin/README.md

 - **enabled** (optional, boolean): indicates whether the plugin is enabled, default `true`
 - **target** (optional, string): the path to the package.json file, default `"./package.json"`

+## Development

+Clone this repository and install the dependencies by running `yarn`.